Where to Stay in Havana Cuba

 For drinks, make sure to try Havana Club rum and Mojitos.
 The best drink makers tend to be tucked away and hidden.

-Here are a couple of the most well known restaurants:
+Here are a couple of the best restaurants in Cuba:

 Paladar Dona Carmela